Why bother adding images to blog posts, to begin with?

-Apparently, my little insignificant Slideshare presentation pissed of some people in Metro-Goldwyn-Mayer Studios!
+Apparently, my insignificant Slideshare deck had upset some people at MGM!

 Common sense may say that an artist wants exposure for their work, but we’re talking about the law here and common sense doesn’t always parallel.

-Bottom line: when using other people’s images in your blog posts, you’d better be aware of image licensing requirements, plus be ready to fix things if and when trouble comes – even if you think you’ve done everything right.
+When using photos, pictures, images in your blog posts, learn about their licensing requirements, copyrights, and applicable royalties.
+PLUS be ready to fix things if and when trouble comes – even if you think you’ve done everything right.

 Additional resources on image licensing

 - Blogger’s Guide to Copyright and DMCA – Natalie Mootz at blogging.com